-- Provide education and prevention messaging to parents about youth risk and protective factors influencing health. - Work with Idaho Foodbank to identify food pantries that can benefit from SWDH annual food donation. - Provide information on the Idaho Home Visiting and WIC Programs at all licensed childcare facilities and child entertainment centers that require a food inspection in D3 by July 2026, including distribution of brochures to each facility.
+- Provide education and prevention messaging to parents about youth risk and protective factors influencing health. - Work with Idaho Foodbank to identify food pantries that can benefit from SWDH annual food donation. - Provide information on the Idaho Home Visiting and WIC Programs at all licensed childcare facilities and family-based play center fun zones that require a food inspection in D3 by July 2026, including distribution of brochures to each facility.